SpotlightData/nanowire-service-py/README.md

 If at any point you want the current task to fail, raise `RuntimeError`.
 This will indicate the library, that we should fail and not retry again.
 For example:

-* CSV missing columns or having incorrect text format
+- CSV missing columns or having incorrect text format
-* Not enough data passed
+- Not enough data passed

-Anything else, that raises unexpected exception should be retried automatically.
+Anything else that raises unexpected exception should be retried automatically.

 ## Versioning